Searchresults

 What are Glossaries?

 Lecturers use the course sheet(s) to indicate which combination of teaching and assessment methods they use in their course unit(s).
 Our course sheets, and therefore also our students, benefit from clarity and uniformity.
 Therefore it is important that we all use “the same language”.
-For that purpose, …
+For that …

 Read more -